Here is a list of Presidents and Heads of State other than monarchs who have ruled France.

 On the domestic front, he spent his first year in office dealing with the devaluation of the franc after the paralysis of May 1968, and his last year saw the long post-war boom (or the Trente Glorieusesnote ) sputter to a halt in the midst of the 1973 oil crisis.

-Nowadays, he's mostly remembered in France for his love for modern art, embodied in the Pompidou Center, or "Beaubourg", a modern art museum with a... remarkable (and controversial) architecture◊ and other controversial work sites in Paris, which, save for the Pompidou center, are usually hated today (Montparnasse Tower, destruction of Les Halles de Paris, giving away the banks of the Seine to the traffic).
+Nowadays, he's mostly remembered in France for his love for modern art, embodied in the Pompidou Center, or "Beaubourg", a modern art museum with a... remarkable (and controversial) architecture◊ and other controversial work sites in Paris, which, save for the Pompidou center, are usually hated today (Montparnasse Tower, destruction of Les Halles de Paris, giving away the banks of the Seine to the traffic, and even a renovation of the rooms of the Élysée Palace in the Modern style which was later almost completely undone by his successors).
 It started a tradition among presidents to create a cultural monument: The Louvre Pyramid◊ for Mitterrand and the Quai Branly Museum for Chirac.

-- Alain Poher, as Head of the Senate, assured the interimnote .
+Alain Poher, as Head of the Senate, assured the interimnote note

 The youngest president of the Fifth Republic until Emmanuel Macron was elected at 39.

-He is mostly famous for telling Mitterrand that he "doesn't have the monopoly of the heart", being seen as an arrogant douchebag, being accused of being offered diamonds by Central African dictator Jean-Bedel Bokassa, and for his lengthy Jimmy Carter-esque retirement.
-He is France's longest-retired president, having been out of office for 37 years and counting, 25 of which he spent as France's only living former President until Chirac left office in 2007.
+He was mostly famous for telling Mitterrand that he "doesn't have the monopoly of the heart", being seen as an arrogant douchebag, being accused of being offered diamonds by Central African dictator Jean-Bedel Bokassa, and for his lengthy Jimmy Carter-esque retirement.
+He was France's longest-retired president, having been out of office for more than 39 years, 25 of which he spent as France's only living former President until Chirac left office in 2007.

 Despite being a center-right President, he spearheaded progressive reforms on such social issues as the age of majority (reduced from 21 to 18), divorce, birth control and abortion, and instituted France's high-speed rail and nuclear power systems.